 FAST COMPANY: How do you change the direction of your business?

-How do you change the strategic direction of your business?
+How do you change the direction of your business?